r-uiz/Letterboxd-Analyzer/README.md

 ## Future Directions

 - Development of a web application to interactively explore the data of other people's movie diaries.
+Either via diary.csv upload or through username → webscraping.
 - Deepclean the code and optimize for performance.
 	- Define functions to reduce code replication.
-	- Utilize the `tmdbsimple` Python library for data retrieval.
+	- Utilize the `tmdbsimple` Python library for data retrieval for simplicity.
 	- Minimize file generation and manual data editing.
 	- Optimize API requests for efficiency.
 	- Enhance data update capabilities.